nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     revert;
     -- And he can.

-    --Step:6 To disable the security policy we just created above, we execute the following.
+    --Step:6 To disable the security policy we just created above; we execute the following:
     ALTER SECURITY POLICY SalesFilter
     WITH (STATE = OFF);